kemitchell/saas-package/README.md

 - _Insurance_ requires the vendor to carry a slate of insurance

 - _Arbitration_ commits the parties to settle disputes by arbitration

+- _Publicity_ gives the provider permission to reference the customer to leads, and in promo materials